 Prescott Farm preserves 40 acres of open space, a tribute to the agrarian heritage of Aquidneck Island.
 The site is open daily from dawn to dusk for public enjoyment.

-Prescott Farm’s kitchen and herb gardens are tended to by a dedicated team from University of Rhode Island’s Master Gardener program and our living laboratories showcase the marriage of colonial horticultural practices with more modern gardening techniques.
-To enhance the rural landscape, Doris Duke relocated several historic buildings to the property, including an eye-catching windmill.
+Prescott Farm’s kitchen and herb gardens are tended to by a dedicated team from University of Rhode Island’s Master Gardener program and our living laboratories showcase the marriage of historical horticultural practices with more modern gardening techniques.
+Beginning in the 1970s, Doris Duke relocated several historic buildings to the property, including an eye-catching windmill.

 Youth Programs are available for all ages.
 If you are an educator interested in bringing your group to Prescott Farm, see our Educator Resources page for more details.

-Visit our Group Tours page for more information on program offerings and rates.
+Visit our Group Tours page for more information.

 2009 West Main Road